saularjm/employee-template-engine/README.md

 - Included in this repo:
     - An example team.html file created using this app can be found in the output folder.
-    - A screenshot of that team.html can be found in the assets folder.
+    - Screenshots of example team.html websites can be found in the assets folder.
     - Check out a video of the app functionality here: